Toloka/docs/en/guide/concepts/nav-cross-project.md

 To use this feature, select **Add a filter → Skills → Choose a global skill** and specify the restriction for the selected skill in the added filter.

-For example, restriction `skill >80` mean “Select Tolokers who completed similar projects better on average than 80% of other Tolokers”.
+For example, the restriction `skill > 80` means “Select Tolokers who completed similar projects better on average than 80% of other Tolokers”.

 ![](../_images/cross-project-skills/cross-project-skills.png)